Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Watch Settings

 The GPS / GNSS mode has far more impact than you might think.
-The default mode of standard GPS gives longer battery life which is great for ultra-running / endurance-cycling but far more likely to record fictitious speeds.
+The default mode of standard GPS gives longer battery life, which is great for ultra-running or endurance-cycling, but far more likely to report fictitious speeds.

 The worst errors that I have seen from the Airoha-based COROS watches have occurred when using the standard GPS mode.
 It's really important that you use All Systems or Dual Frequency on the latest watches.

-If you have one of the older Sony-based watches then you should choose one of the modes which uses multiple systems, and not the standard GPS.
+If you have one of the older Sony-based watches then you should choose one of the modes which uses multiple systems, and not just standard GPS.
 Personally, I use GPS + BeiDou + Galileo + QZSS.

 System -> More Settings -> Satellite Systems -> Mode